Architectural homes specialist · Los Angeles and statewide California

 What an architectural homes specialist actually does

-The work of an architectural homes specialist is different from general luxury real estate in four concrete ways.
+The work of an architectural homes specialist differs from general luxury real estate in four concrete ways.

-Provenance and attribution.
-An architectural home’s value rests on who designed it and how intact the design remains.
-That means verifying attribution against primary sources: building permits, the architect’s archive, and recognized catalogs.
-A home loosely called a Neutra or an Ain in a listing may or may not be.
+An architectural home's value rests on who designed it and how intact the design remains.
+That means verifying attribution against primary sources: building permits, the architect's archive, and recognized catalogs.
+A home loosely called a Neutra or an Ain in a listing may or may not be one.
 Confirming it, or correcting it, is part of the job, and it directly affects value.

 The architects and styles I cover

-My practice spans the full range of California architecture, not only mid-century modern.
-The canon I work in includes:
+Debbie Pisaro's practice spans the full range of California architecture, not only mid-century modern.
+The full directory, organized by architect and region, lives in the architectural homes guide.
+The canon she works in includes:

-- · California modernism: Richard Neutra, Rudolph Schindler, Pierre Koenig, John Lautner, Raphael Soriano, A. Quincy Jones, Craig Ellwood, Edward Fickett, and Gregory Ain, the architect who brought modernism to working and middle-class families.
+• California modernism.
+Post-and-beam construction, walls of glass, and low horizontal rooflines built to dissolve the edge between indoors and out.
+The architects include Richard Neutra, Rudolph Schindler, Pierre Koenig, John Lautner, Raphael Soriano, A. Quincy Jones, Craig Ellwood, Edward Fickett, and Gregory Ain, who brought modernism to working and middle-class families.

-- · The Case Study Houses: the experimental modern homes commissioned by Arts & Architecture magazine, including Pierre Koenig’s Stahl House, one of the most photographed homes in the world.
+• The Case Study Houses.
+The experimental modern homes commissioned by Arts and Architecture magazine, including Pierre Koenig's Stahl House, one of the most photographed homes in the world.

-- · Spanish Colonial Revival and traditional masters: Wallace Neff, Paul R. Williams, and the architects who shaped the elegant Los Angeles of Hancock Park, La Cañada Flintridge, and the Hollywood Hills.
+• Spanish Colonial Revival and traditional masters.
+White stucco, terracotta tile roofs, hand-carved wood detail, and private interior courtyards, the romantic Los Angeles of Wallace Neff, Paul R. Williams, and the architects who shaped Hancock Park, Los Feliz, La Canada Flintridge, and the Hollywood Hills.

 Buying an architectural home in Los Angeles

-If you are buying, the specialist’s job is to make sure you understand exactly what you are acquiring before you offer.
+If you are buying, the specialist's job is to make sure you understand exactly what you are acquiring before you offer.
 That means confirming attribution, reviewing any recorded Mills Act contract and preservation plan, understanding what the historic designations allow and restrict, assessing the quality and reversibility of past renovations, and underwriting the long-term carrying cost honestly.
 It also means access.
-Because so many significant architectural homes sell quietly, working with an agent who maintains relationships with owners and the architectural community often means seeing properties before they reach the open market.
+Because so many significant architectural homes sell quietly, working with Debbie Pisaro, who maintains relationships with owners and the architectural community, often means seeing properties before they reach the open market.

 Selling an architectural home in Los Angeles